 - 1. Students who are tardy to school will have three school days to present an excuse to the Student Center/Main Office. - At the Elementary and Intermediate School, students must be escorted by a parent and signed into school.
-This will constitute the parent excuse. - At the Middle and High School, students may be escorted in by a parent and signed into school.
 This will constitute the parent excuse.
-If the parent does not escort the student into school, a written excuse must be presented within three school days.

-2. Failure to turn in a note within the allotted time frame will result in the tardiness being considered unexcused.

-3. After the fourth unexcused tardy, the student will receive a written warning from the Student Center/Main Office.

-4. After the fifth unexcused tardy, a certified letter will be sent home and a detention will be assigned.

-5. Further unexcused tardies will result in additional consequences and loss of privileges and possible referral to the Magistrate.
+- At the Middle and High School, students may be escorted in by a parent and signed into school.
+This will constitute the parent excuse.
+If the parent does not escort the student into school, a written excuse must be presented within three school days. - 2.
+Failure to turn in a note within the allotted time frame will result in the tardiness being considered unexcused. - 3.
+After the fourth unexcused tardy, the student will receive a written warning from the Student Center/Main Office. - 4.
+After the fifth unexcused tardy, a certified letter will be sent home and a consequence may-be assigned by the building principal. - 5.
+Further unexcused tardies will result in additional consequences and loss of privileges and possible referral to the Magistrate.